Mount Pleasant Community School District

 The Mount Pleasant Community School District is a public school district headquartered in Mount Pleasant, Iowa.
 The district is mainly in Henry County, but has small areas in Jefferson, Lee, and Van Buren counties.
-The district serves the city of Mount Pleasant and the surrounding area, primarily Salem, Westwood, Rome, Swedesburg, and rural area students.
+The district includes the city of Mount Pleasant and the surrounding area, which has the municipalities of Rome, Salem, and Westwood, and the census-designated place of Trenton, along with rural area students.

+History

+In 2023 the district purchased sections of the shuttered Iowa Wesleyan University for a combined total of $1,250,000.
+These included some buildings on the main campus and the sports practice fields.
+The district funded the purchase via the penny sales tax.
+John Henriksen, the superintendent, stated that the district could immediately use some of the facilities, now district-owned, for athletic purposes and not have to use municipal complexes.

 Schools

 The district has seven schools. all located in Mount Pleasant: